aryawu0513/docker-build-zlib/README.md

 ```

-## Key Facts About zlib
+## Key Facts About zlib:
+In short, we no longer do the trick of #include test.c in program.c that we do in coreutils.
+Instead, we just write test files and execute them.

+Reason:
 	•	zlib is a library, not a set of standalone programs like coreutils.
 	•	Most source files (e.g., crc32.c, deflate.c, gzwrite.c) compile into object files (.o) and are linked into libz.a or libz.so.
-	•	These source files do not contain a main() function, so they cannot be executed directly.
+	•	These source files do not contain a main() function, and are not designed to be executed directly.
-	•	The only executables provided are small examples such as example, minigzip, etc.

-Implication: To test or use zlib like we do with coreutils, we need to:
-	1. Write our own test programs or example programs that include zlib headers and call its functions.
-	2. Compile these programs while linking against the zlib library (libz.a or libz.so).
+	•	zlib shows how to execute them through having example files. eg. /test/example.c

 Essentially, zlib’s workflow requires creating a user program that consumes the library, rather than running the library files directly.

-Why example.c Can Call Many Functions
+Therefore, to test or use zlib like we do with coreutils, we need to write our own test programs like the /test/example.c programs that include zlib headers and call its functions, and write makefile rules for them.

+How /test/example.c works:
     Even though example.c does not include source files like gzwrite.c directly, it can call functions such as gzputc() because:
 	1. Header inclusion: example.c includes zlib.h:
         #include "zlib.h"